Logo

 Sage Intacct

-• Typical timeline: 6 to 12 weeks for focused financial implementations
+• Typical timeline: 6 to 12 weeks for focused financial projects

-• Scope usually targets core financial modules first, then integrations to Salesforce or operational systems
+• Most projects start with core financial modules, then add integrations to Salesforce or other systems

-• Lighter implementation when you are not replacing operational systems
+• Implementation is lighter when you are not replacing operational systems

 NetSuite